Flashlight Review: Lumintop FW1A

 – Not particularly waterproof.

 The FW1A has improved upon some of the flaws of the original FW3A for light painting.
 It has two strobe modes with adjustable frequency, a few effects modes, momentary functionality (though a bit long winded), and a choice of tints.
-However, many light painters have had issues getting to grips with the user interface.
+However, many light painters have had issues getting to grips with the Anduril user interface.
 If you want a flashlight with variable strobe frequency on a budget, can handle the complex user interface, and understand li-ion battery safety, then this may be a good choice.
-I rate the Lumintop FW1A as the second best flashlight for strobes after the forthcoming Lightpainter flashlight from Light Painting Paradise (for which the review will be published soon).
+The Lumintop FW1A is currently the cheapest “strobe monster” flashlight, but I prefer the much easier to use Lightpainter flashlight from Light Painting Paradise.

 Lumintop FW1A Product Link.